Overview of Alaska Retirement Tax Friendliness

 Alaska has no state income tax.
-Things like Social Security retirement benefits and pension payments are not taxed at all by the state.
+That means the state doesn’t tax Social Security retirement benefits or pension payments.
 Additionally, there is no state sales tax in Alaska and no estate or inheritance tax.

 Annual Social Security Income